iamdipanshusingh/dio_refresh/README.md

     - `authHeader`: Callback to generate authorization headers.
     - `shouldRefresh`: Callback to determine if a refresh is needed.
     - `onRefresh`: Callback to handle the refresh logic and return a new `TokenStore`.
+    - `isTokenValid`: Optional callback to validate if a token is still valid.

 ### `TokenManager`